shd101wyy/markdown-preview-enhanced/test/test2.md

 -------------------

 StackEdit can be combined with <i class="icon-provider-gdrive"></i> **Google Drive** and <i class="icon-provider-dropbox"></i> **Dropbox** to have your documents saved in the *Cloud*.
 The synchronization mechanism takes care of uploading your modifications or downloading the latest version of your documents.
+This is very cool because I like it and.

 > **Note:**